deusdat/travesedo/README.md

 ```

 ## Adding Configuration Nuance
+Knowing how to make a valid connection string is great, but you'll want to do more than that.
+This section covers the process of using the drivers.

+### Submiting a Payload
+The driver will automatically convert a collection into a json format.
+To pass a payload to ArangoDB you need to add a key to the call context named __:payload__.
+The functions for interacting with ArangoDB will tell you what the payload should look like.

 ### Async Communication
 By default, operations in ArangoDB are synchronous per connection.
 For many applications this is perfectly fine,